ErikEngerd/policytester/README.md

       - internet
 ```

-A more complete example is [here](policytests.yaml).

 ### Verify that a wordpress container can access mysql, but that mysql cannot be accessed by nexus

 The example below defines two source pods: nexus and wordpress and one target pod mysql.
-Next it defines an address to connect to on the mysql pod.
+Next it defines a connection to on the mysql pod on port 3306.
 Then a rule specifies that
 wordpress can access mysql but nexus cannot.

 ```angular2html